Stem Cell Treatment for Arthritis Rheumatoid Osteoarthritis

 Avoid Joint Replacement Surgery With Stem Cell Therapy in Knee

-Total Number of Adult Stem Cell Injections: Total number of Endogenous Mesenchymal Stem cells, cartilage cells and exosomes growth factors to repair tissue will vary based on patient needs, locations of knee pain and severity of cartilage defects Eligibility criteria depends on the injury requirements needed, the treatment infusions can be done via a guided radiograph through an Intravenous Infusions, Direct injection, intra articular injections or Intrathecally using different cell types.[6]
+Total Number of Adult Stem Cell Injections: The total number of Endogenous Mesenchymal Stem cells, cartilage cells exosomes, and regenerative growth factors to repair tissue will vary based on patient needs, locations of knee pain, and severity of cartilage defects.
+Eligibility criteria depend on the injury requirements needed; the treatment infusions can be done via a guided radiograph through Intravenous Infusions, Direct injection, intra-articular injections, or Intrathecally using different cell types.[6]

 Rehabilitation Post Treatment: Physical Rehabilitation and weight loss programs are optional but highly recommended.
 Complete physical rehab services after regenerative therapy can be provided upon request for 2-3 hours per day and up to 5 days per week.

-Total Time Required To Treat Hip and Knee : estimated around 2 weeks (depending on type and seriousness of condition).
-Medical and travel visas for extended stay accommodations at a hotel or extended stay apartment for the patient and family can also be provided upon request.
+The Total Time Required To Treat the Hip and Knee is estimated to be around two weeks (depending on the type and seriousness of the condition).
+Medical and travel visas for extended accommodations at a hotel or apartment for the patient and family can also be provided upon request.

 Cost of Stem Cell Treatment for Osteoarthritis in 2024

-MSC+ Stem Cell treatment for arthritis and treatment of knee osteoarthritis will require minimum of 2 weeks in total.
-Due to the varying degrees of severity, our orthopedic team will need to evaluate potential patients so that an appropriate protocol can be established.
-Upon approval, a detailed treatment plan will be provided that will include the specifics such as exact total number nights required along with the total medical related costs.
-To begin the evaluation process for our multi-stage arthritis treatment protocol w/ intra articular injections, please prepare your recent medical records such as radiology scans w/ Blood tests and contact us today.
+UC-MSC+ Stem Cell treatment for arthritis and osteoarthritis cell therapy will require an estimated 10-14 days.
+Due to the varying degrees of severity, our orthopedic team will need to evaluate potential patients to establish an appropriate protocol.
+Upon completion of the medical review, a detailed treatment plan will be provided that will include the specifics, such as the exact total number of nights required, along with the total medical-related costs.
+To begin the evaluation process for our multi-stage arthritis treatment protocol w/ intra articular injections, please prepare your recent medical records, such as radiology scans w/ Blood tests, and contact us today.

 Published Clinical Citations